 If you've read different vanilla extract recipes, you may have noticed they don't all agree on the ratio.
 Some say 3 beans per cup, some say 6, some say 8.
 The FDA even has an official standard.
-Let's sort this out.
+Let's sort this out once and for all.

 The FDA Standard